grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 or by specifying the `-c/--config PATH/TO/CONFIG_FILE` CLI flag.

-When your k6 cloud API authentication token has been added to the config file, it should look something like this (removing any other config options from the file):
+When your k6 Cloud API authentication token has been added to the config file, it should look something like this (removing any other config options from the file):

 <CodeGroup labels={["API token in JSON"]}>